paddyredbeard/apollo-13-json/README.md

 ## Notable Exchanges Within the Transcript

+## Swigert's Tax Return Extension (abbreviated)

+Timestamp `024:18:10`: Houston reading the news to the crew via CAP COM, "Okay.
+Some truck lines are being struck in the Midwest, and the school teachers have walked off the job in Minneapolis.
+Today's favorite pasttime across the - Uh oh; have you guys completed your income tax?"

+[...]

+Timestamp `024:18:32`: CMD responding to a CAP COMM, "Yes, Joe.
+I got to - hey, listen - It ain't too funny; things kind of happened real fast down there, and I do need an extension."

+Followed by various joking, laughter, and a bit later...

+Timestamp `024:20:06`: "Houston, this is 13.
+Is it true that Jack's income tax return was going to be used to buy the ascent fuel for the LM?"

 ### Stirring the Cryo Tanks and Initial Problem

 Timestamp `055:52:58`: CAP COMM requests the air crew stir the oxygen tanks: "13, we've got one more item for you, when you get a chance.
 We'd like you to stir up your cryo tanks."